yukoba/nd4j/getstarted.md

 ![Alt text](../img/nd4j_pom_before.png)

 You will need to add dependencies within the <dependencies> section: "nd4j-api" and a linear-algebra backend like "nd4j-jblas" or "nd4j-jcublas", depending on whether you are working with CPUs or GPUs, respectively.
-You will find all three by searching for them on [search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cnd4j-jblas).
+You will find all three by searching for them on [Maven's central repository](http://search.maven.org/#search%7Cga%7C1%7Cnd4j-jblas).
 Click on the "latest version" on this screen.
 From there, you want to copy the dependency information:

 ![Alt text](../img/nd4j_maven.png)